A look at LS2’s polycarbonate modular crash helmet – the LS2 FF325 Strobe

 So, overall for safety, the LS2 FF325 Strobe has many of the features you’d look for in a helmet and there’s no obvious cost-cuttings gone on here.
 Just a slightly weaker SHARP performance compared to some of the best-tested modulars on the market lets the Strobe down a little.

-We recommend both Revzilla (PA) for outstanding service and free delivery, and Rocky Mountain ATV/MC (UT & KY) for free delivery and returns*.
+We recommend both Revzilla (PA) for outstanding service and free delivery, and J&P Cycles (TX) who offer 120 day returns and free shipping on all helmets.
 Please click either link to drop onto their LS2 helmets pages or see here for more info about our recommended retailers.

 As usual – a word of warning on how noisy you’ll find the LS2 Strobe.